esroyo/lume.land/docs/advanced/plugins.md

   recommended to serve files from GitHub repositories and ensure reliability (they are permanently cached
   [even if the GitHub repository is deleted](https://www.jsdelivr.com/github)).
-  Alternatively, you can use `deno.land/x` but it's not recommended because it's deprecated by Deno.
+  Alternatively, you can use `deno.land/x` but it's deprecated by Deno.

 - [JSR](https://jsr.io/) is **not recommended** due to not supporting HTTP imports (it's not possible to import Lume types), buggy import maps behavior,